jamiebergen/plugin-notes-plus/README.txt

 Adds a column to the Plugins page where you can add, edit, or delete notes about a plugin.

 == Description ==
 Have you ever returned to a site that you built a while back and asked, "Dude, why did I install this plugin?"
 This plugin provides an extra column on the Plugins page that enables you to add, edit, or delete notes about the plugins you have installed on a particular site.
-These notes are intended to provide documentation regarding why a particular plugin was installed and how it's being used.
+These notes are intended to provide documentation regarding why a particular plugin was installed and how or where it's being used.

 Features
 * Add as many or as few notes as you need for each plugin.